Bourhill v Young: Facts

 On 11 October 1938, Mr Young had been negligently riding a motorcycle along a road, and was involved in a collision with a car, fatally injuring him.
-At the time of the crash, Mrs Bourhill was about to leave a tram which she had been riding, around 50 ft from the scene of the accident.
+At the time of the crash, Mrs Bourhill was about to leave a tram which she had been riding, around 15 meters from the scene of the accident.
 Mrs Bourhill heard the crash, commenting "I just got in a pack of nerves, and I did not know whether I was going to get it or not."
 Following the removal of Mr Young's body from the road, she approached the scene of the accident, seeing the blood remaining from the crash.
-Mrs Bourhill, at the time eight months pregnant, later gave birth to a stillborn child, and claimed she had suffered nervous shock, stress and sustained loss due to Mr Young.
+Mrs Bourhill, at the time eight months pregnant, later gave birth to a stillborn child, and claimed she had suffered nervous shock, stress, and sustained loss due to Mr Young.

-Judgement
+Judgment

 In order to succeed in her claim, Mrs Bourhill had to establish a duty of care had been owed to her by Mr Young.
 To find such a duty, the claimant must be foreseeable, or proximate to the scene of the accident.
 The House of Lords denied that Mrs Bourhill had been foreseeable to Mr Young, at the time of the accident.
 Lord Russell stated: